Lifewater Canada

 Finances

-This charity report is an update that has been sent to Lifewater Canada for review.
+This charity profile is an update that has been sent to Lifewater Canada.
 Comments and edits may be forthcoming.

 Financial Review